 The Food Pantry…

 Serving 200 people every month, many of them children, the Chiloquin Food Pantry fills a large gap for an economically depressed community.
 The pantry provides free boxes of food to needy people in the surrounding communities.
-The 16-20 dedicated volunteers work and an average total of more than 100 hours to pick up, set up, and distribute food boxes on the 4th Wednesday of every month from their current location at 121 N 1st Street.
+The 16-20 dedicated volunteers work and an average total of more than 100 hours to pick up, set up, and distribute food boxes on the 4th Wednesday of every month from the Chiloquin Methodist Church.

 After a fire in the Food Pantry’s old building displaced the group last year, volunteers have been scrambling from place to place.
 The fire occurred in late October 2012.
 A faulty installation of a wood-burning stove created a blaze in the attic, causing up to $10,000 in damage to a building that provided free rent to the Food Pantry.
-They finally settled in a space near the Family Food Center on South First Street, and despite a low rent payment, members of the Chiloquin Care Program, the organization overseeing the Food Pantry, have struggled to raise funds to support the food pantry.
+They settled in a space near the Family Food Center on South First Street, and despite a low rent payment, members of the Chiloquin Care Program, the organization overseeing the Food Pantry, have struggled to raise funds to support the food pantry.
+In 2017, they lost that space and have relocated to the Methodist Church.

 The Pantry gets no financial support from any private or public source and is responsible for paying its own rent, gas for picking up food from the Klamath Falls food bank etc. Fundraising in Chiloquin has not proven to be a viable way to raise money.
 The Pantry asks that you please open your hearts and your wallets and donate whatever you can to keep the much needed Pantry open and running.
 The pantry is a registered 501(c)3 organization and your gift is tax deductible.
 For the small city of Chiloquin, losing one more resource could be another hit to an already struggling community.